NEUBIAS/training-resources/_modules/sampling.md

   - Explain how spatial and axial sampling discretize a continuous optical image.
   - Identify under-sampling artifacts such as aliasing and loss of structural information.
   - Recognize over-sampling and its practical costs (data volume, phototoxicity, acquisition time).
-  - Understand the optimal sampling depends on the biological question.
+  - Understand that the biological question guides the required sampling.
 motivation: |
   In microscopy, image quality is not only limited by optics, but also by how finely the image is sampled.
   Even a perfect microscope can produce misleading data if the sampling is inappropriate.